veertuinc/anka-docs/anka-virtualization-cli/getting-started/creating-vms.md

 {{< /hint >}}

 {{< hint warning >}}
-**ARM USERS:** Creating VMs of any version requires that a recent Xcode is installed on the host (not in the VM).
+**ARM USERS:** Creating macOS 14.x or higher VMs requires that Xcode >= 15.0 OR the Device Support package is installed on the host (not in the VM).
 Alternatively, you can install the Device Support Image/dmg Apple provides.
+This is a requirement from Apple at the moment.

-There is also a rare problem where your Xcode is not fully set up and still creates problems, regardless of being on Ventura.
+There is also a rare problem where your Xcode is not fully set up and still creates problems.
 Be sure to run the following:

 ```bash
 sudo xcodebuild -license accept